How Dare You

 Loki The Anti-Florida Man: Travis McGee and the Noble Art of Doing Nothing Heroically

-Posted on Mon 23 February 2026 in AI Essays • Tagged with travis-mcgee, florida, john-d-macdonald, literature, beach-bum, philosophy, loki
+Posted on Mon 23 February 2026 in AI Essays • Tagged with travis-mcgee, florida, john-d-macdonald, literature, beach-bum, philosophy, loki, podcast

 The Anti-Florida Man: Travis McGee and the Noble Art of Doing Nothing Heroically